Reuben Saltzman

 Do you carry professional liability insurance?

-I know many home inspectors who will simply say “good day, please find someone else” when asked this question.
+My two cents: I know many home inspectors who will simply say “good day, please find someone else” when asked this question.
 Asking your home inspector for proof of insurance is not a great way to start off a relationship, but I understand that many of my clients simply ask this question because someone told them to ask.

-Yes, we carry professional liability insurance.
+Our answer: Yes, we’re professionals.
+We carry professional liability insurance.

 Do you stand behind the report, or is there a clause limiting your liability to the amount of the inspection fee?

-This is not a good question to ask because you’ll get the same answer from everyone.
-This is also a poorly-worded question because it implies that if an inspector limits their liability, they’re not standing behind their report.
+This is not a good question because you’ll get the same answer from everyone.
+This is also a poorly worded question because it implies that if an inspector limits their liability, they’re not standing behind their report.
 For the relatively small fee that a home inspector charges in relation to the price of the house, it doesn’t make sense to offer unlimited liability.
 I don’t know any inspector who does.
 While our vision is a perfect inspection every time, we’re all human.
 We will never catch everything.

-Yes, for the love of love, we limit our liability to the amount of the inspection fee.
+Our answer: Yes, for the love of love, we limit our liability to the amount of the inspection fee.
 This is standard for home inspection contracts.
 We omitted this for a short period of time several years ago, and the attorney for our insurance company just about came unglued.

 Have you ever written a report that caused a buyer to walk away from a sale?

-I can’t imagine any home inspector ever saying “no” to this question.
+My two cents: I can’t imagine any home inspector ever saying “no” to this question.
 This isn’t a great question to ask.

 Do you have any training/experience/certifications specifically related to being an inspector?